Year of entry 2024

 Learning and teaching

-Teaching methods will include content delivery through online audio, video and text lectures plus online readings and additional resources.
-In addition, there will be weekly online (synchronous) seminars for group discussion and student support plus weekly asynchronous group activities using a range of digital tools.
-This interactional approach will not only deepen learning but also provide a sense of community as you will be able to build relationships with fellow students.
+There will be weekly online (synchronous) seminars for group discussion and student support plus weekly asynchronous group activities using a range of digital tools.
+The seminars are offered at two different time slots to cater for those in different time zones and with professional commitments.
+This interactional approach will not only deepen learning but also provide a sense of community as you build lasting relationships with fellow students.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Each module will take a different approach to assessment, enabling you to gain practical experience of presenting information using a range of digital technology tools.
-For example, you might be asked to present work as a poster, a multi-modal presentation, a website, an audio presentation with quizzes or a video.
+Each module will take a different approach to assessment which is always related to your professional practice, enabling you to gain practical experience of presenting your work using a range of digital media.

-Normally a first degree plus evidence of relevant professional experience.
+Normally a bachelor degree plus evidence of relevant professional experience.

 Relevant professional experience could include teaching (at any level), education management, supervision or administration, software development, education publishing, education media, and roles involving the implementation, support or management of educational technologies.
 Other professional experience may be relevant and each case will be considered on its merits.